This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 Does not support applications. |

-Kivy is a framework designed for creating more modern-looking interfaces with Python.
+Kivy is a framework designed to create more modern-looking interfaces with Python.
 Kivy is an OpenGL ES2 accelerated framework that supports Android, iOS, Linux, macOS, and Windows.
 With over 20 widgets in its toolkit, Kivy is a fairly flexible option for creating the most intuitive user interfaces.

-Kivy was written in Python and Cython and can even build multi-touch applications that help to implement a natural user interface (NUI), which makes it easier for the user to easily learn the different types of interactions required for an application.
+Kivy was written in Python and Cython and can even build multi-touch applications that help implement a natural user interface (NUI), which helps the user learn the different types of interactions required for an application.

 Key Features // Product Highlights